AshishA26/OmniBot/README.md

 # Omnidirectional-Robot-Car
-A robot that has the ability to move in more directions than usually possible using unique mecanum wheels.
+A remote-controlled robot that has the ability to move in more directions than usually possible using unique mecanum wheels.
-Controlled using Joystick and NRF24 module.
+Controlled using custom-designed Joystick and nRF24L01 module.
 Programmed in `Platform IO` and models created in `Solidworks`.

 ## Instructions